avishais/gp_and_gpup/README.md

 # Gaussian Process (GP)

-Python implementations of Gaussian Process based on Girard [1] and the Matlab implementation.
+Python implementations of Gaussian Process based on Girard [1] and on the Matlab implementation.